smartwavesa/docker-wordpress/README.md

 # About this Repo

 This is the Git repo of the [Smartwave's](https://www.smartwavesa.com/) Docker image for Wordpress.
+(Version 4.5)

 It's a Docker image for wordpess based on the [official image](https://docs.docker.com/docker-hub/official_repos/) for [wordpress](https://registry.hub.docker.com/_/wordpress/).